School Improvement Bond Election November 4

 Information provided on this web site is designed to help you make an informed decision regarding this ballot issue.
 Please review this information carefully and exercise your right to vote on

 Election Day - November 4, 2014.

 On Tuesday, November 4, 2014, an election will be held in the Marana Unified School District.
 Registered voters will have the opportunity to decide an important financial matter for the school district.

-Marana Unified School District will be asking the registered voters of the district if they will authorize the school district to issue and sell $125,000,000 principal amount of school improvement bonds.
-Your responsibility will be to indicate whether you think this ballot issue should be approved.
+The Marana Unified School District will be asking the registered voters of the district if they will authorize the school district to issue and sell $125,000,000 principal amount of school improvement bonds to enhance safety, efficiency and address growth in the district.
 The ballot issue is: